How to Remediate PDF’s and Electronic Documents for Accessibility and Section 508 CompliancePublished on

 The following checklist is from the United States Department of Health and Human Services (HHS).
-Electronic documents that pass all of the applicable requirements on this list are considered to be in compliance with Section 508 of the Rehabilitation Act.
-The last update to this list was made in February 2018.
+To be in compliance with Section 508 of the Rehabilitation Act, electronic documents must pass all of the applicable requirements on this list.
+The last update to this list was in February 2018.
 Only the main sections are listed below, but you can view all of the specific requirements for each section.

 A. Requirements for all PDF’s

 D. Requirements for Images